 We’ll kick off with Hermione, because, well – of course she would’ve made an amazing teacher.
-It makes sense that J.K.
-Rowling had her going into politics, since she was the most level-headed, even-tempered, sensible-seeming of her entire Hogwarts year.
+And it makes sense that she went into politics, since she was the most level-headed, even-tempered, sensible-seeming of her entire Hogwarts year.
 And she had a thorough and wise understanding of ethics, which can’t be said for some people who worked at the Ministry.
 But we can’t help but feel sorry for the future students of Hogwarts, who never got to experience what Harry and Ron took for granted: the kind of teacher who educates, who cares, who shares her own knowledge without ever being overbearing.
 Well, Harry and Ron may challenge us on that point.

-If Fudge and his lot taught us anything, it was that the magical political world was no place for anyone with any sort of common sense (Dumbledore was notorious for avoiding the top job).
+We picture Hermione as the heir to the McGonagall throne, strict but fair.
+And if Fudge and his lot taught us anything, it was that the magical political world was no place for anyone with any sort of common sense!
+(Dumbledore was notorious for avoiding the top job).
 Hermione might well have brought sense to the Ministry, but we doubt it makes up for what Hogwarts lost in not having her as Headmistress.

 As we learned from Hermione’s experience in Divination, success in the art of future-telling relied very strongly on a lack of any kind of analytical approach to the subject.
 Miss Brown had three defining characteristics: a love of gossip, a penchant for being a bit overly sentimental, and an abiding respect for the art of Divination.